ChatGPT is changing computing and as an extension how we interact with machines. Here’s how it is going to affect WebRTC.

 On one hand, this makes ChatGPT kinda useless for WebRTC – or at least not that obvious to use for it.

-But on the other hand, if someone succeeds to crack this one up properly – he will have an innovative and unique thing.
+But on the other hand, if someone succeeds to crack this one up properly – that someone will have an innovative and unique thing.

 What have people done with ChatGPT and WebRTC so far?